It's a little harder to find pictures of some of our schools,

 times so that we could play in the street.

-Since Tom Yaruso sent that note
+and every one attended Highland school."
+Since Tom Yaruso sent that

 about the Highland School, I was fortunate to visit the Freeland